dscharrer/innoextract/README.md

 ## Limitations

 * Inno Extract currently only supports extracting all the data.
-There is no support for extracting individual files, components or languages.
+There is no support for extracting individual files or components and limited support for extracting language-specific files.

 * Included scripts and checks are not executed.